githubstevemas/PitchMetrics/README.md

 # PitchMetrics
 <br>

-Python project designed to scrape data from [Pitchfork](https://pitchfork.com/) and [Musicbrainz](https://musicbrainz.org) then perform data analysis on the collected information.
-The project utilizes the `BeautifulSoup` library for web scraping and `plotly` for grahpics to gather and analyze music reviews and other related data.
+Python project designed to scrape data from [Pitchfork](https://pitchfork.com/) and [Musicbrainz](https://musicbrainz.org), store it in a SQL database, and perform data analysis on the collected information.
+The project utilizes the BeautifulSoup library for web scraping, SQL for data storage and querying, and Plotly for visualizing music reviews and other related data.

 <br>